DAYTON, Ohio (WDTN) – With many area schools heading back in session this week, one local school is celebrating the opening of a new gymnasium.

 “It’s important to us to take the fruits of God’s faithfulness in our school’s life and use it as an opportunity to support Northridge’s community,” Ben Shroyer, Dayton Christian School’s athletic director, said.
 “We built this gym not only to benefit our students, but to serve our community.”

 A ribbon-cutting ceremony is planned for Friday at 2 pm at the new Warrior Center.
-The center was designed by Ruetschle Architects and built by Wenco Construction.Grab the FREE WDTN News App for iPhone or Android.
+The center was designed by Ruetschle Architects and built by Wenco Construction.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.